felipecao/slack-lunch/README.md

 But `npm run start` has a downside: every time you make a change, you'll need to restart the app.

 To get rid of this hassle, use `npm run dev`.
 Now every time you change a file, [nodemon](https://nodemon.io/) will take care of recompiling and reloading the app.

-## TODO list
-* Add support to addresses on /add
-* Add support to URL's on /add